Blazing new trails with Modern Deployment in education at DSBN

 DSBN had an issue with a significant number of outdated and antiquated devices within their schools.
 Many of the laptops, desktops and other IT devices had long outlived their recommended life cycle.
 Most common were notebooks purchased for classroom use 15 years ago and intended for no more than five years of use.
 Given this unsustainable situation, DSBN decided that every teacher in the district would begin the 2019-2020 school year with a brand-new laptop.

-The decision was made in June 2019, leaving the team responsible for deploying 3,000 new laptops a near impossible deadline of less than 3 months to meet.
+The decision was made in June 2019, leaving the team responsible for deploying 3,000 NTE devices running Windows 10 a near impossible deadline of less than 3 months to meet.
 The team led by Derek Galipeau, Manager of Technical Services and Support for DSBN and Giuseppe Ferrara, Corporate Account Manager at Compugen knew that doing this using a traditional method was not an option.
 In new equipment rollouts, often everything happens in series with each device going through one action then the next.
 In this case, the devices would have first received a DSBN standard software image, then components such as drivers, identity management protocols, and apps would be added separately.
 Conservatively, this process would have taken them close to the end of the calendar year, well past their given deadline.

 “Our challenge was that almost 3,000 devices needed to be deployed to teachers across the district on day one of the school year,” Galipeau said.
 “Starting in June with no more than eight weeks to get it done, we had to ask ourselves – how are we going to do this?”